- Home

 Edible Watertown

-The Watertown Public Arts & Culture Committee is pleased to launch Edible Watertown, a long-term interdisciplinary project that promotes awareness of our local environment through community engagement and the artistic and scientific exploration of plants around Watertown.
+The Watertown Public Arts & Culture Committee launched Edible Watertown in 2022, a long-term interdisciplinary project that promotes awareness of our local environment through community engagement and the artistic and scientific exploration of plants around Watertown.
 Edible Watertown aims to uplift the importance of local flora and their ecosystems to connect people with the environment right outside their door.
 The community connections created by this local movement, in response to the global issue of climate change, will encourage us all to be better stewards of the environment and increase recognition of the known natural gifts in our community.

 Artist Workspace Survey (PDF)